Crude Oil Price Expectations (Probabilistic & Stochastic Analysis)

 How to Calculate the Impact of Oil Volatility on Your Business

 Many businesses are directly or indirectly correlated to crude oil price variations.
 Such variations affect raw material costs, finished product prices, margins, services, business cycles, and so forth.
 A market driven and stochastic forecast is necessary to anticipate shortfalls and mitigate risk.
-We summarize a list of steps you should consider in order to include market volatilities:
+We summarize a list of steps you should consider to include market volatilities:

 - Calculate the correlation between the price of your products and that of the crude oil.
 Analyse the last 10 years.